Boat Insurance FAQs

 What happens to my No Claims Discount / Bonus if I have a claim and it is not my fault?

-Initially, if a claim has been paid by your insurer it will affect your No Claims Discount until such time as a successful recovery is obtained from the third party insurer.
+Once a claim has been paid by your insurer it will affect your No Claims Discount, until a successful recovery is obtained from the third-party insurer.
 At this point, your No Claims Discount will be reinstated to the same level that it was at prior to the loss.

 Can I protect my No Claims Discount / Bonus?

-You may have the opportunity to protect your No Claims Discount for an additional premium when you have 20% or 25% No Claims Discount.
-This means that even if a claim is made during the period of your boat insurance, you will not lose your No Claims Discount entitlement.
+You may have the opportunity to protect your No Claims Discount for an additional premium, once you have earnt 20% No Claims Discount or more.
+This means even if a claim is made during the period of your boat insurance, you will not lose your No Claims Discount entitlement.

 Does my policy cover lightning strikes?